Snow and Ice Removal

 How we plow

-The Municipality clears snow and ice from public roads according to a road maintenance priority plan.
-Our crews are on call 24 hours a day, and monitor weather conditions to be ready to respond in snowy and icy conditions.
+The Municipality clears snow and ice from public roads according to the Roadway Level of Service - Winter Maintenance Policy.
+On call road crews monitor weather conditions and forecasts to be ready to respond in snowy and icy conditions.
 Crews salt and plow the roads in the following order of priority:

-- Secondary roads, once the snow fall has stopped
+- Secondary routes, once the snow fall has stopped

-In the event of continual snowfall, it will take longer for plows to reach third-priority roads because main and secondary roads require additional attention.
+- Tertiary routes, after the snow fall has stopped and all other main and secondary roads are passable.
+In the event of continual snowfall, it will take longer for plows to reach tertiary routes because primary and secondary roads require additional attention.

 Help us help you